 - The premium plan starts at $8 per user, per month, paid annually.
 You also get additional features like the annual view, custom colors, and multi-assign tasks.

-Trello is a kanban-based collaboration and project and task management tool.
+Trello is a kanban-based project and task management tool.
 Known for its simplicity, Trello is to manage individual goals as well as team projects.

 - Users can add subtasks, due date, attach files, include task description, leave comments, and assign it to multiple users.

 - Create customized workflows to suit your project requirements.